 2. If the grievance is not with an AccessABILITY Resources staff person, you may contact an AR staff person to discuss the need for assistance, clarification, advocacy or support with the grievance process.
 This step may allow for quick problem resolution.

 3. Make an appointment with the supervisor of the person you have a grievance with.
 Come to this meeting prepared to state exactly what your grievance is, and to provide information about the initial meeting from step 1.
 Bring any records you have been keeping supporting your grievance.
 If this does not resolve the grievance, proceed to step 4.

 4. Make an appointment with the Vice President of Academic Affairs, or the Vice President of Student Affairs depending on the type of grievance.
 You should come to this meeting prepared to state exactly what your grievance is, and with information about your prior meetings on the issue (steps 1, 2 and 3).

 6. The Office for Civil Rights (OCR) in the U.S. Department of Education is a law enforcement agency charged with enforcing federal civil rights laws to ensure that educational institutions receiving federal financial assistance do not engage in discriminatory conduct.
-Go to Office of Civil Rights for more information.
+For more information, go to Office of Civil Rights page.
+To file a complaint, use the Office of Civil Rights Discrimination Complaint form .